flexflow/flexflow-train/CONTRIBUTING.md

       nix (Nix) 2.20.6
       ```

-2. Clone the flexflow-train repository (or, if you'd prefer, follow the alternative setup instructions in the [ff-dev](#ff-dev) section)
+2. Clone the FlexFlow Train repository (or, if you'd prefer, follow the alternative setup instructions in the [ff-dev](#ff-dev) section)

 ```
 $ FF_DIR="$HOME/flexflow-train" # or wherever else you want to put the repository